 It’s the time that you and your fraternity brothers or sorority sisters have anxiously been awaiting.
 It’s summer break!
 No more all-nighter study sessions or last-minute edits to your essays, it’s time to enjoy the weather and give your brain a little break.
 While it’s important for you to let your mind rest a little, you don’t want to completely shut it down.
 If you don’t stay active mentally, it’s going to be tough to get back into the swing of things when the fall semester comes around.

 In this post, we’ll be providing you with some tips to keep your brain active during your summer break.
 We’re sad to see some of you head back home but we’ll be right here for you with our unparalleled college catering services when you return!
-If you would like more information about our fraternity and sorority food catering company, or your chapter is in need of a Greek house chef when school starts back up, then go ahead and contact us today!
+If you would like more information about our fraternity and sorority food catering company, or your chapter is in need of a sorority or fraternity chef when school starts back up, then go ahead and contact us today!

 Put Your Nose in a Book

 Yes, we understand that you’ve been reading a ridiculous amount of content during the school year, so if you’re not a big fan of reading, it’s not likely that you’ll be excited to get back into it.
 But now that you’re out of class, it doesn’t have to be academic papers during the summer!
 Instead, find something that really interests and entertains you —whether that be a science fiction novel, a popular series, fiction, comic book, what have you.
 The main thing is that you continue to read.
 There are so many benefits that come with it including enhanced memory, expanded vocabulary, stronger analytical thinking skills, better writing skills, and so much more.
 All of this will certainly help you when you’re back in class.